Can My Employer Deduct Money from My Salary for Training or Courses?

 An employer can deduct money from an employee’s salary to pay for training courses in certain circumstances.
 However, the employer’s right to do this is not always absolute.
-Please read on for more information on when an employer can deduct money for training costs.
+Please read on for more information about when an employer can deduct money for training costs.

 I was recently instructed by a client who, upon handing in her resignation, was told that a substantial amount was to be deducted from her final wage as repayment of a training course she attended whilst employed.
 I was able to help her stop the salary deductions being made by her employer and ensure she received her full salary right up until her last day of employment.